Reevid/blog_software/_posts/2019-02-13-extrac-directory-path-and-file-name.md

 ~~~ bash
 $ basename string [suffix]
 ~~~
-{:auto_ids}
-string
-: A pathname
+* string : A pathname
-{:auto_ids}
-suffix
-: If specified, basename will also delete the suffix.
+* suffix : If specified, basename will also delete the suffix.

 ### Examples